optimumsec/the-complete-guide-to-securing-web3-projects/best-practices/establish-contingency-plan.md

 - **Audit and Update**: Regularly review and update the contingency plan based on lessons learned and evolving security practices.

 This plan should also outline processes for pausing operations or migrating funds in case of an emergency.
 Additionally, access to critical functionalities must be tightly controlled and auditable to prevent abuse.
-By establishing a contingency plan, teams can mitigate potential damage from unexpected vulnerabilities, ensuring the resilience and trustworthiness of their smart contract systems.